 We grade this walk as ‘Easy - Moderate’ in relation to our other U.K tours, the route is hilly, but not mountainous, the weather is rarely too bad for walking, and there are generally quite a number of villages enroute.
 Days of up to 20 km are not too long for most reasonably fit people.

-Today is a beautiful walk, and you will be able to explore some of the prettiest villages of the Cotswolds.
-To the medieval wool town of Bourton on the Water, the walk will take you via Batsford, Stow on the Wold and Lower Slaughter.
+Today's walk to the medieval wool town of Bourton on the Water will take you via Stow on the Wold and Lower Slaughter.
 The river Windrush flows down the main street of Bourton on the Water.
 Bourton is well known for its footbridges over the river Evenlode and for its scale model of the village.

 Accommodation: The Lansdowne is a family run 4 star guesthouse where you can expect a warm welcome on arrival.